Looking after your eyes

 Unfortunately not – but there are treatments to help with symptoms.
 Even changes like turning down the air conditioner, making more of an effort to blink regularly or turning off your devices for a while can help.

 We’re here to help.
-If you have any questions about dry eye speak to your optometrist or book an eye test today.
+If you have any questions about dry eyes, speak to your optometrist or

 Macular degeneration, also known as age related macular degeneration (AMD), is the leading cause of legal blindness in Australia, responsible for 50% of all cases of blindness.
 It is possible to reduce the risk of losing sight from AMD by adopting a healthy lifestyle and regularly having regular eye examinations.